therealzanfar/pyenv_tool/README.md

 replacement.
 Many pyenv operations will still need to be perfomed via pyenv's interface.

+## Operational Goal

+`pyenvtool` is built around the concept of a "main" version which is composed of a major and minor version, but ignores any bugfix, prerelease, or build information.
+That is, `3.11.0`, `3.11-dev`, and `3.11.2` are all the same "main" version of `3.11`.

+`pyenvtool` operates with the goal that any existing main version of Python should be left on the system, but updated if possible, and any supported main versions of Python should be installed if absent.

+* For every main version that is _supported_ and _not present_ on the system:
+  * The latest bugfix version is installed

+* For every main version that is _supported_ and _present_ on the system:
+  * The latest bugfix version is installed if not already present
+  * Bugfix versions *prior* to the latest are uninstalled, unless the `--keep-bugfix` option is provided

+* For every main version that is _unsupported_ and _present_ on the system:
+  * The latest bugfix version is installed if not already present, unless the `--remove-minor` option is provided
+  * Bugfix versions *prior* to the latest are uninstalled, unless the `--keep-bugfix` option is provided

 ## Usage

 Complete help documentation can be found by running `pyenvtool --help`, the